basanto/PodoCount/README.md

 - [--section_thickness] set to the tissue section thickness (an integer value within the range [1,15])
 - [--num_sections] flag set to the number of tissue sections per slide (for WSIs of murine whole kidney sections options are 1 or 2; for human biopsy data, set to 1).

-To run this code you must be in the downloaded pipeline folder, with WSIs and XMLs in the corresponding subfolders.
-You must also provide the necessary flags (below).